h2non/thread.js/README.md

 </table>

-**thread.js** is lightweight library that **simplifies JavaScript parallel computing in browser** environments through a featured, simple and beautiful [programmatic API](#api)
+**thread.js** is lightweight library that **simplifies JavaScript parallel computing in browser** environments through a simple but featured and elegant [programmatic API](#api)

 It allows you to run tasks in a non-blocking real thread, including support for provisioning the isolated thread scope in a simple way and allowing you to bind any type of value, including any serializable type, functions and remote scripts.
-It also provides built-in support for creating pool of threads to distribute the tasks load across multiple threads transparently
+It also provides built-in support for creating pool of threads to distribute the tasks load across multiple threads transparently usin a simple best availability schedule algorithm

-It uses [Web Workers](http://en.wikipedia.org/wiki/Web_worker) to create real threads, but provides fallback support for older browsers based on an `iframe` hack.
+It uses [Web Workers](http://en.wikipedia.org/wiki/Web_worker) to create real threads, but provides fallback support for older browsers based on an `iframe` hack

 Welcome to the multi-thread world in JavaScript.
 You could start reading some [examples](#basic-usage)